IsReal8a/instana-examples/instana-scripts/README.md

 Script to query incidents and issues from the Instana Events API and creates a JSON file (optional) based on Severity.

 ## Others
-### Get the list of the Instana Agent latest changes from last two commits
+### Get the list of the Instana Agent latest changes
 `get_agent_latest_changes.sh`

-Script to get the latest Instana Agent changes using the last two major commits in the agent aka "Agent 1.2.X" from GITHUB.
+Script to get the latest Instana Agent changes using the last two major commits aka "Agent 1.2.X" from GITHUB.

 First of all install xmlstarlet